 Waking early, when the nightjars and owls are still calling, you will meet around the fire for a cup of coffee or tea.
 It will still be dark and just as the faintest blue and orange hues appear in the East; you will head out on a full morning safari drive.

 The concession surrounding Chitabe is simply sublime and offers a mosaic of habitats ranging from palm-fringed floodplains through to beautiful woodlands.
-Surrounded by water, you will explore and photograph the delta’s very best wildlife concession.
-In April, not only are the temperatures pleasant and moderate but the flood waters are at their lowest, allowing you to penetrate the heart of the delta and to photograph the wild creatures that call Chitabe home.
+Surrounded by water, you will explore and photograph the Okavango Delta’s very best wildlife concession.
+In April, not only are the temperatures pleasant and moderate but the flood waters are at their lowest, allowing you to penetrate the heart of the Okavango Delta and to photograph the wild creatures that call Chitabe home.

 After lunch you will have time to download your memory cards before heading out again after tea, to photograph the great afternoon light.
-This safari is specifically designed for photographers so everything will revolve around getting you the very best photographs possible.
+The Ultimate Okavango Delta Safari is specifically designed for photographers so everything will revolve around getting you the very best photographs possible.
 Finding subjects in great light and in action will be our focus while taking in the sights, sounds and smells of one of Africa’s last great wildernesses, will just happen spontaneously.
 For today and the upcoming days, you will immerse yourself in the Okavango and with a professional photographer on-board to give recommendations and to answer any of your questions, the sky is the limit.

 Returning to camp in the dark, you will enjoy a fire and delectable dinner before turning in.
 The good news is that you wake up the next day only to do it all over again, except with different sightings and photo opportunities.
 No 2 days in Africa are ever the same!